PostgreSQL List Schemas: Various Ways to Show All Schemas

 List stored functions or procedures in a particular schema

-The next stop on our today's journey is listing stored functions or procedures in a particular schema.
+The next stop of our today's journey is listing stored functions or procedures in a particular schema.
 It provides valuable insights into database functionality, facilitates documentation and maintenance tasks, helps analyze dependencies, identifies optimization opportunities, and aids in managing security and access control.

 SELECT